oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Protect the release branch from further pushes on the admin page.

+1. Delete the release branch from 2 releases ago.

 Congratulations, you've just done a release!

 ## Doing a hotfix